Better Cotton Initiative

-Better Cotton is a non-profit, multistakeholder governance group that promotes better standards in cotton farming and practices across 22 countries.
-As of 2023, Better Cotton accounts for 22% of global cotton production.
-In the 2021-2022 cotton season, 2.2 million licensed farmers grew 5.4 million tonnes of Better Cotton.
+The Better Cotton Initiative (BCI) is a non-profit, multistakeholder governance group that promotes better standards in cotton farming and practices across 22 countries.
+As of 2024, BCI accounts for 23% of global cotton production.
+In the 2023-2024 cotton season, 1.39 million licensed farmers grew 5.64 million tonnes of BCI Cotton.
 Partner retailers include H&M, Gap, IKEA, and Levi Strauss, and include funding partners from USAID.

-At the end of 2022, Better Cotton had over 2,563 members – 325 retailer and brand members, 2,171 supplier and manufacturer members, 17 producer organisation members, 34 civil society members and 16 associate members.
-Better Cotton contributes towards the UN's goals to achieve better global water sustainability and sustainable agriculture.
+At the end of 2022, the Better Cotton Initiative had over 2,563 members – 325 retailer and brand members, 2,171 supplier and manufacturer members, 17 producer organisation members, 34 civil society members and 16 associate members.
+BCI contributes towards the UN's goals to achieve better global water sustainability and sustainable agriculture.

-Better Cotton farmers receive training on how to use water efficiently, care for the health of the soil and natural habitats, minimise the impact of harmful crop protection practices, preserve fibre quality and apply decent work principles.
-Better Cotton also promotes the use of better irrigation practices with farmers, as well as reducing the use of fertilizers.
-Some examples point to a 40% reduction in water use by farmers in Pakistan, and a 53% decrease in overall pesticide use among Better Cotton farmers in India between the 2014-17 cotton seasons (used as a three-season average) and the 2021/2022 season.
-Better Cotton is currently the only notable sustainability standard in the cotton sector that allows farmers to grow genetically modified cotton.
+BCI farmers receive training on how to use water efficiently, care for the health of the soil and natural habitats, minimise the impact of harmful crop protection practices, preserve fibre quality and apply decent work principles.
+It also promotes the use of better irrigation practices with farmers, as well as reducing the use of fertilizers.
+Some examples point to a 40% reduction in water use by farmers in Pakistan, and a 53% decrease in overall pesticide use among farmers in India between the 2014-17 cotton seasons (used as a three-season average) and the 2021/2022 season.
+BCI is currently the only notable sustainability standard in the cotton sector that allows farmers to grow genetically modified cotton.

 Cotton bolls on the cotton plant are ready for harvesting and processing into cotton yarn and fabric.

 Some similar conservation efforts for cotton farming practices include Bayer's CropScience's e3 sustainable cotton program.

 Definition

-Better Cotton's "global definition" describes "better cotton" in terms of the behaviours of Better Cotton farmers:
+The Better Cotton Initiative's "global definition" describes "BCI Cotton" in terms of the behaviours of its farmers: